 From the time the RFX is released until the submission deadline, RECO is prohibited from contacting individual vendors.
 Any inquiries from vendors must be responded to publicly to create an unbiased knowledge base that is consistent for all vendors.

 6.4.
-Evaluation Methodology
+Evaluation methodology

 Managers, in consultation with the Director, Finance & Accounting, will set out the evaluation process and criteria.
 For competitive processes, the evaluation criteria will be clearly outlined in the RFX.
 When determining and documenting evaluation criteria for the procurement, the manager shall: